-I had a really awesome time this week.
-I saw and photographed my first wild Snowy Owls!
+This week I saw and photographed my first wild Snowy Owls!
 It's an irruption year for Snowy Owls who are visiting us in good numbers.
-I have been seeing the reports in my area, but with my focus being on landscape photography rather than wildlife, I wasn't prepared.
+I have been watching the reports in my area, but with my focus being on landscape photography rather than wildlife, I wasn't prepared.

 I traded my long lens and crop frame camera for a full frame camera with wider lenses about a year ago.
 I realized I could rent a lens if the time came.
 With winter's days numbered, the time had arrived.
 The 2005 Great Gray Owl irruption was before my time and I always wished I was there to be a part of it.
 Well I didn't want to let this one pass by.